bwynneHEP/SimplePetScanner/README.md

 For the detector background, the detector geometry (Siemens or Explorer) should be specified, Lu176 decays will be assumed.

 ### --sourceOffsetMM
-Shift the linear source in the negative direction along the y-axis.
+Shift the linear source in the negative direction of the y-axis.
+If this argument is non-zero and provided along the --nAluminiumSleeves argument, the sensitivity phantom is shifted as well.

 ### --phantomLengthMM
 Regardless of the radioactive source, a polyethylene cylindrical phantom will be simulated in the centre of the detector.